reduxjs/redux-toolkit/docs/usage/immer-reducers.md

 However, if you're thinking that "writing immutable updates by hand this way looks hard to remember and do correctly"... yeah, you're right! :)

 Writing immutable update logic by hand _is_ hard, and **accidentally mutating state in reducers is the single most common mistake Redux users make**.
+If you do need to write updates by hand, [Immutable Update Patterns](/usage/structuring-reducers/immutable-update-patterns) covers the correct patterns for nested objects and arrays and the mistakes that most often cause accidental mutations.

 ## Immutable Updates with Immer